-How to Make the Best Chicken and Rice Casserole
+The Best Chicken and Rice Casserole from Scratch

 - Chicken Breast.
 As far as lean protein goes, chicken is the ultimate crowd-pleaser.
 It works famously in casserole recipes like this one and is easy to prepare.
 I make a shredded chicken and rice casserole (see FAQ for cooking suggestions), but diced chicken, shredded store bought rotisserie chicken, boneless skinless chicken thighs, or even cooked ground chicken would work too.

 - Cooked Rice.
-While you can put uncooked rice in a casserole, you do cook rice before putting it in this casserole.
-To boost this casserole’s nutrition content, I chose to use long grain brown rice (a brown and wild rice mixture will also work).
-Brown rice is a good source of fiber and magnesium.
+To boost this casserole’s nutrition content, I chose to use long grain brown rice (a brown and wild rice mixture will also work) over a white or basmati rice.
+Brown rice is a good source of fiber and magnesium; I’m all for healthy carbohydrates.
 It’s slightly chewy texture and slightly nutty flavor make it extra tasty in this recipe too.

 - White Whole Wheat Flour.
-Helps thicken the sauce to create the ideal casserole consistency.
+Helps thicken the sauce, binding the casserole and creating the ideal casserole consistency.

 - Chicken Broth.
 Adds savoriness and forms part of the casserole sauce.

 - Milk.
 I used nonfat milk, but you can use any you have on hand.